-Go through your article, landing page, blog post, or website and break up the content into readable sections.
+A part of knowing how to write SEO content is to think not just about the text, but what the entire article looks like.
+Go through your article, landing page, blog post or website and break up the content into readable sections.
 Depending on your writing style, this may be something you do as you write SEO content, or it may be something you save for after you get your thoughts on the page.

 We’ve already discussed using short paragraphs, subheadings, numbers and bullet lists, so let’s talk about images.

 Webpages and blog posts with visuals garner 94% more page views than those without.

 Images effectively do three things: They make your content skimmable, they make it more visually appealing and they help to explain complex subject matter.